carribeiro/trafficsimtools/README.md

 proof regarding these situations.
 On the other hand I have formal CS education and thus understand that dealing with random number generation is far from trivial.
 Because of this I tried to keep myself limited to simpler implementations.

+** this is a test for GitHub Desktop.